 That being said, the importance of this tour cannot be overstated.
 The Evergreens is pleased to announce that Mark Ward has agreed to take up the role of tour master.
 An e-mail with more information and a better understanding of the tour will be forthcoming from him in due course.
 As well, George Sim has joined the tour committee and will be travelling to meet the clubs in Japan to solidify dates and places.
 Joining Mark and George to round out the committee are two Evergreens with experience in Japan is Duncan Porter and Eugene Soga.

-Here are the basics as they stand right now: We will tour for roughly two weeks in October of 2024.
-That is one year from now!
+Here are the basics as they stand right now: We will tour for roughly two weeks in October.
 We will likely play three games versus the Wak Wak, the Fuwaku, and the Gentlemen of Osaka.
 There will be cultural and social events unique to Japan and there will be much sake drunk!
 We want to ensure playing sides of an over-50 and an over-60 team, so priority to playing tourists is a given.
 Non-playing tourists will be considered as the teams are filled.
 More information to come as available.